Rockypocky77/ChancifySATPrep/sat1.md

 Barthes's concepts of studium and punctum suggest that photographs contain

-A) exclusively factual content without interpretive dimensions or emotional significance
+A) primarily factual content with minimal interpretive dimensions or emotional significance
 B) simultaneously accessible cultural signification and individualized affective resonance
 C) purely technical metadata regarding photographic parameters and equipment settings
-D) evidence exclusively demonstrating photographic technique and expertise of the photographer
+D) evidence primarily demonstrating photographic technique and expertise of the photographer

 According to the passage, digital photography's constant documentation may paradoxically

 A) enhance memory precision across all dimensions of human experience and improve recall accuracy
 B) increase subjective well-being and life satisfaction universally through comprehensive documentation
 C) diminish clarity about meaningful experiences through excessive undifferentiated data accumulation
-D) render professional photographic services completely obsolete and eliminate the need for expertise
+D) reduce the demand for professional photographic services and diminish the need for specialized expertise

 In the sentence "We risk drowning in images while losing sight of what truly mattered," "drowning" most nearly means